brechtbilliet/brechtbilliet.github.io/_posts/2016-8-24-Modals-in-angular2.md

 	constructor(){
 		super();
 	}
-	// the closeModal function will be executed on the ModalContainer parent class }
+	// the closeModal function will be available
+	// on the ModalContainer parent class
+}
 ```